ballerina-platform/module-ballerinax-mysql/ballerina/Module.md

 #### Connection Pool Handling

 All database modules share the same connection pooling concept and there are three possible scenarios for connection pool handling.
-For its properties and possible values, see the [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).
+For its properties and possible values, see [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool).

 1. Global, shareable, default connection pool

-   If you do not provide the `connectionPool` field when creating the database client, a globally-shareable pool will be created for your database unless a connection pool matching with the properties you provided already exists.
+   If you do not provide the `connectionPool` field when creating the client, a globally-shareable pool will be created for your database unless a connection pool matching with the properties you provided already exists.

     ```ballerina